Community Assistant Opportunities

 Are you interested in joining our team?

-Under the leadership of a Residence Director, Resident Assistants work with a floor/house/nest to provide the individual contact with students that can be vital to their success academically, socially, and personally.
-Resident Assistants need to be committed to the idea of student growth and to creating and encouraging a sense of community within their residential area and the campus as a whole.
+Under the leadership of a Community Director, Community Assistants work with a floor/nest/area to provide the individual contact with students that can be vital to their success academically, socially, and personally.
+Community Assistants need to be committed to the idea of student growth and to creating and encouraging a sense of community within their residential area and the campus as a whole.

-As the College’s representative in the residence halls, the Resident Assistant assumes many roles.
-The RA’s responsibilities largely center on establishing and maintaining a residence hall atmosphere that is conducive to the residents’ overall education and development.
+As the College’s representative in the residence halls, the Community Assistant assumes many roles.
+The CA’s responsibilities largely center on establishing and maintaining a residence hall atmosphere that is conducive to the residents’ overall education and development by creating a strong community.

-The Resident Assistant job can generally be described in terms of six areas:
+The Community Assistant job can generally be described in terms of six areas:

 1. Leadership and Role Modeling

-RAs provide leadership, initiative, and support to students and the college.
-RAs are expected to actively demonstrate positive personal, academic, and job-related behaviors.
+CAs provide leadership, initiative, and support to students and the college.
+CAs are expected to actively demonstrate positive personal, academic, and job-related behaviors.

 2. Counseling and Referral

-RAs are expected to be available to discuss and mediate students’ concerns and problems.
-The RA is also in a position to initiate referrals to the various specialized services available on campus and in the community.
+CAs are expected to be available to discuss and mediate students’ concerns and problems.
+The CA is also in a position to initiate referrals to the various specialized services available on campus and in the community.

 3. Community Development